monitoringartist/dockbix-agent-xxl/README.md

-# Zabbix Agent 3.0 XXL Docker image with Docker monitoring support
+# Zabbix Agent 3.0 XXL with Docker monitoring

 Start one container and monitor all Docker containers on your hosts.
 [Zabbix Docker monitoring](https://github.com/monitoringartist/Zabbix-Docker-Monitoring) is used here.
 All docker module metrics are available except `docker.xnet`.
 Custom [template Zabbix Agent XLL](https://github.com/monitoringartist/zabbix-agent-xxl/tree/master/template) is provided as well.